The graph of implicit edge dependencies for indecomposability and beyond: Additional constructions for indecomposable and uniquely decomposable polytopes

-\begin{example} As depicted in \Cref{fig:DiminishedTrapezohedronAndGyrobifastigium}, the Minkowski sum of two triangles in parallelogramic position in dimension 3 gives rise either to a diminished trapezohedron or to a (possibly irregular) gyrobifastigium (if all its 2-faces are regular polygons, this is the Johnson solid $J_{26}$, see \cite{Johnson1966-Solids}), depending of the relative positions of the two triangles.
-By \Cref{cor:ParallelogramicSumIndecomposablePolytopes}, all these polytopes have a simplicial deformation cone of dimension~$2$, and the unique way to decompose them as a Minkowski sum of indecomposable polytopes, is as a sum of two triangles. \end{example}

-\begin{example} Another typical example of Minkowski sums of polytopes in parallelogramic positions are parallelogramic zonotopes: Minkowski sums of segments in parallelogramic position. \Cref{cor:ParallelogramicSumIndecomposablePolytopes} ensures that the deformation cone $\DefoCone[\polZ(V)]$ of a parallelogramic zonotope is simplicial.
-Moreover, combining \Cref{thm:ConnectivityOfEdgeClasses,thm:GeneralParallelogramicPositionDC} gives that the edge-dependency graphs of a parallelogramic zonotope $\polZ(V)$ is formed by cliques on the edge-classes $C_{\b v}$ for each $\b v\in V$.

-The case of the cube is well-known from several points of view: on the one side, it is an immediate consequence of \Cref{thm:products} (as a cube is a product of segments); on another hand, in \cite{CDGRY2020}, the authors proved that any polytope which is \emph{combinatorially equivalent} to a product of simplices has a simplicial deformation cone.

-More generally, the case of graphical zonotope is also known, since \cite[Cor.
-2.10]{PPP2023gZono} states that: ``The deformation cone $\EDefoCone[\ZG]$ is simplicial and all the deformations of $\ZG$ are (graphical) zonotopes if and only if $G$ is triangle-free.''
-Note that $G$ is triangle-free if and only if its graphical zonotope $\ZG$ is parallelogramic.
-Hence \Cref{cor:ParallelogramicSumIndecomposablePolytopes} directly proves the ``if'' part of this corollary.
-The ``only if'' falls from the fact that if $G$ is not triangle-free, then the regular hexagon $\pol[H]$ (\aka the graphical zonotope of a triangle) is a deformation of $\ZG$, and we have seen in \Cref{fig:DChexagon} that $\DefoCone[{\pol[H]}]$ is not a simplicial cone. \end{example}

-\subsubsection{Stacking vertices on parallelogramic sums of indecomposable polytopes}
+\subsection{Stacking vertices on parallelogramic sums of indecomposable polytopes}

-We now apply these result to the study of stacking over sums of indecomposable polytopes.
+We now apply similar ideas in order to the study of stacking over sums of indecomposable polytopes in parallelogramic position.
 As in \Cref{ssec:DeepTruncationsOfParallelogramicZonotopes}, this will again allow us to construct large families of polytopes which are indecomposable even though they closely resemble $\pol_1 + \dots + \pol_r$, such as parallelogramic zonotopes (in particular, they will have ``few'' triangles, in proportion to their total number of 2-faces).
 We want to use the fact that, for such a sum, the graph of edge-dependencies is easy to handle.
-We focus on stacking vertices of the rest of this section, while deleting vertices (\ie deep truncations) has been addressed in \Cref{ssec:DeepTruncationsOfParallelogramicZonotopes}.
+We focus on stacking vertices of the rest of this section.

 \begin{definition} Fix a $d$-polytope $\pol$ with $d\geq 3$.
 For a facet $\pol[G]$ of $\pol$, we denote \defn{$H_{\pol[G]}^-$} the closed half-space bounded by $\pol[G]$ and containing $\pol$, and by \defn{$H_{\pol[G]}^+$} the opposite closed half-space.